HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Evaluation

 where $\Delta \hat{y}_i = \hat{y}_i - \hat{y}_i^{\text{prev}}$ and $\Delta y_i = y_i - y_i^{\text{prev}}$ denote predicted and true belief changes, respectively. $\mathcal{C} = \{\, i \mid \Delta \hat{y}_i \neq 0 \wedge \Delta y_i \neq 0 \,\}$ is the set of samples where both predicted and true beliefs changed.
 We set $\lambda = 0.3$ by default, placing greater emphasis on directional correctness.

 This weighting reflects the intuition that correctly inferring the direction of belief change is more informative than merely detecting whether a change occurred.
-While the first stage (change detection) captures a coarse perceptual judgment that can often be guessed in noisy or stable settings, the second stage(directional correctness)reveals whether the model truly understands and reasons about belief dynamics.
+While the first stage (\textit{change detection}) captures a coarse perceptual judgment that can often be guessed in noisy or stable settings, the second stage(\textit{directional inference})reveals whether the model truly understands and reasons about belief dynamics.
 Hence, emphasizing the latter better reflects a model’s fidelity to human-like reasoning processes and its capacity to simulate belief evolution.

-\paragraph{Unified Aggregate Score.} To provide a single comprehensive measure of model performance across both static and dynamic belief tasks, we define a unified score that integrates the \emph{belief state inference} (BSI) and \emph{belief dynamic update} (BDU) components into a normalized value within $[0,1]$.
+\paragraph{Average-to-Individual (ATI) Score.} To provide a single comprehensive measure of model performance across both static and dynamic belief tasks, we define a unified score, \textit{Average-to-Individual} (ATI) score, that integrates the \emph{Belief State Inference} (BSI) and \emph{Belief Dynamics Update} (BDU) components into a normalized value within $[0,1]$.
+Specifically, $S_{\text{BSI}}$ denotes the normalized accuracy score for static belief state inference, while $S_{\text{BDU}}$ aggregates multiple metrics from the belief dynamics update task, including tolerance accuracy, normalized MAE, and directional reasoning accuracy.
+The unscaled ATI score is computed as: